+'''

+let mutable ReceivedSet : \mathscr{P}(\mathsf{Note} \times \mathbb{B}^{\mathsf{v}^{[512]}}) \leftarrow \{\} let mutable SpentSet : \mathscr{P}(\mathsf{Note}) \leftarrow \{\} let mutable NullifierMap : (NullifierType \rightarrow Note) \leftarrow the empty mapping for each transaction tx:

+'''

-''' let mutable ReceivedSet : \mathcal{P}(\mathsf{Note} \times \mathbb{F}^{[512]}) \leftarrow \{\} let mutable SpentSet : \mathcal{P}(\mathsf{Note}) \leftarrow \{\} let mutable NullifierMap : (NullifierType \to Note) \leftarrow the empty mapping for each transaction tx: for each Output description or Action description in tx: Attempt to decrypt the transmitted note ciphertext components epk and \mathsf{C}^\mathsf{enc} using ivk with the algorithm § 4.20.2 'Decryption using an Incoming Viewing Key (Sapling and Orchard)' on p.
-66. If this succeeds with (\mathbf{n}, \mathsf{memo}): Add (\mathbf{n}, \mathsf{memo}) to ReceivedSet.
-Calculate the nullifier of of \mathbf{n} using \mathbf{n} has in § 4.16 'Computing \rho values and Nullifiers' on p.
-56. (This also requires pos from the Output description for Sapling notes.)
-Add the mapping of \to \mathbf{n} to NullifierMap. '''
+for each Output description or Action description in tx:

+Attempt to decrypt the transmitted note ciphertext components epk and C^{enc} using ivk with the algorithm §4.20.2 'Decryption using an Incoming Viewing Key (Sapling and Orchard)' on p.
+66.

+If this succeeds with (n, memo)

+Add (n. memo) to ReceivedSet.

+Calculate the nullifier of n using nk as in § 4.16 'Computing p values and Nullifiers' on p.
+56.

+Add the manning of An to Mullifier Man

-if nf is present in NullifierMap, add NullifierMap(nf) to SpentSet return (ReceivedSet, SpentSet).
+for each nullifier nf of a Spend description or Action description in tx if nf is present in NullifierMap, add NullifierMap(nf) to SpentSet return (ReceivedSet, SpentSet)

-- The above algorithm does not use the ovk key component, or the Cout transmitted note ciphertext component.
+- The above algorithm does not use the ovk key component, or the C^{out} transmitted note ciphertext component.
 When scanning the whole block chain, these are indeed not necessary.
-The advantage of supporting decryption using ovk as described in § 4.20.3 'Decryption using a Full Viewing Key (Sapling and Orchard)' on p.
-68, is that it allows recovering information about the note plaintexts sent in a transaction from that transaction alone. - When scanning only part of a block chain, it may be useful to augment the above algorithm with decryption of Cout components for each transaction, in order to obtain information about notes that were spent in the scanned period but received outside it. - The above algorithm does not detect notes that were sent "out-of-band" or with incorrect transmitted note ciphertexts.
+The advantage of supporting decryption using ovk as described in §4.20.3 'Decryption using a Full Viewing Key (Sapling and Orchard)' on p.
+68, is that it allows recovering information about the note plaintexts sent in a transaction from that transaction alone. - When scanning only part of a block chain, it may be useful to augment the above algorithm with decryption of C^{out} components for each transaction, in order to obtain information about notes that were spent in the scanned period but received outside it. - The above algorithm does not detect notes that were sent "out-of-band" or with incorrect transmitted note ciphertexts.
 It is possible to detect whether such notes were spent only if their nullifiers are known.